Visit the institution website for COVID‑19 updates

 Months of entry

 The programme will enable you to make evidence based assessments to facilitate clinical decision-making.
-It will serve to enhance your level of professional confidence and leadership skills through individual study, group project work, teamwork and organisational activities.
-This in turn may enhance job opportunities and satisfaction or equip you to consider alternate employment settings such as allied healthcare leadership or teaching posts.
+It will serve to enhance your level of professional confidence and leadership skills through individual study, group project work, teamwork and organisational skills.
+This in turn may equip you to consider alternate employment settings such as allied healthcare leadership or teaching posts.

 There are multiple exit points (Certificate/ Diploma) for qualifying students who are not able to complete the MSc qualification.